 Here's the set-up in great clarity; again, note that the trade closes before earnings, so this trade does not make a bet on the earnings result.

 And here is the technical requirement -- note only one is "turned on," and that is the 50-day moving average requirement.:

 If the stock price fails the technical requirement, it's fine, we just put a pin in it and check next quarter.

 RISK MANAGEMENTWe can add another layer of risk management to the back-test by instituting and 40% stop loss and a 40% limit gain.
 Here is that setting:

-In English, at the close of each trading day we check to see if the long stock option value is either up or down 40% relative to the open price.
+In English, at the close of each trading day we check to see if the long option is either up or down 40% relative to the open price.
 If it was, the trade was closed.
-The stop loss is also a safety valve to prevent the option value from going to zero on expiration.

 RESULTSHere are the results over the last three-years in Ferrari N.V.:

 The mechanics of the TradeMachine® stock option backtester are that it uses end of day prices for every back-test entry and exit (every trigger).

 Notice that while this is a 3-year back-test and we would expect four times that many earnings triggers (4 earnings per year), the technical requirement using the 50-day moving average has avoided 3 pre-earnings attempts.
 In other words -- it's working.

 We see a 467.3% return, testing this over the last 9 earnings dates in Ferrari N.V..
 That's a total of just 27 days (3-days for each earnings date, over 9 earnings dates).
 This has been the results of following the trend of bullish sentiment into earnings while avoiding the actual earnings result.